umairkarel/Machine-Learning/Neural-Nets-From-Scratch/Neural Networks/readme.md

 ## Implementing a Neural Network From Complete Scratch

-here i've implemented a neural network without using any ml-library (except numpy) and just python Classes.
+here i've implemented a neural network without using any ml-library and just python Classes.

 ### Basics Overview of the Network.